AmeriCorps VISTA project at Government Canyon – Trails to Tomorrow

 Right now, many cities throughout the U.S. are experiencing problems with youth that are indicative of what has now been coined by Richard Louv, in his 2005 book: Last Child in the Woods as a “nature deficit disorder”.
-Making the matter more complicated is the fact that people of color in lower-income urban areas are being disproportionately affected by disappearing recess times and other forms of recreation during their school days.
+Making the matter more complicated is the fact that people in lower-income urban areas are being disproportionately affected by disappearing recess times and other forms of recreation during their school days.

 For further reading into the research of the project, please visit Synopsis of Project.